-Effective internal communication is essential in every industry, but it’s especially important, and especially difficult, in a retail environment.
+Effective internal communication is essential in every industry.
+However, it is especially important in a retail environment.
 Retail employees work without email, computers, desks, and other tools available to office employees.
-Their work requires regular movement, and employees are spread out across the store, making it challenging to catch managers and ask questions.
-To make matters even more confusing, retail employees also work shift schedules, so holding regular staff meetings with everyone present is almost impossible.
+Their work requires employees to spread out across the store, making it challenging to catch managers and ask questions.
+To make matters even more confusing, retail employees work shift schedules.
+This means that holding regular staff meetings with everyone present is almost impossible.

-And successful communication in retail is incredibly important.
+Successful communication in retail is incredibly important.
 Retail employees interact directly with customers every day.
 Poor internal communication means not only a frustrating day for the staff but also a bad customer experience.
-And in today’s market, even simple mistakes leave lasting impressions.
-In fact, after just one negative experience 51% of customers never do business a company again.
+In today’s market, even the smallest of mistakes leave lasting impressions.
+In fact, after just one negative experience 51% of customers never do business with a company again.
 So what are employers supposed to do?
-While it certainly has some unique challenges, improving retail communication is far from impossible.
+While it certainly presents some unique challenges, improving retail communication is far from impossible.

 Holding quick pre-work meetings with employees is a great way to start out a shift.
-Pre-meetings give store leaders an opportunity to update employees on changes, remind them about important information, and assign specific tasks.
-Pre-meetings should never take longer than three or four minutes, but those few moments will orient employees, clear up confusion, and prepare everyone for a successful day.
+Pre-meetings give store leaders an opportunity to update employees on changes and assign specific tasks.
+Pre-meetings should never take longer than three or four minutes.
+These meetings will orient employees and prepare everyone for a successful day.
 Whenever possible, make your pre-meetings one-on-one, or in a large retail environment, no more than five employees.
 This ensures leaders and staff can have a real conversation where workers are able to ask questions, clarify concerns, and bring up any of their own issues.
 Personalized pre-meetings also assure leaders that everyone has heard and understood important information.

-Speaking of technology, collaboration and communication tools are a fantastic way to simplify communication and streamline company announcements and resources.
-Unlike the traditional office environment, retail employees work in shifts, away from computers, and are generally spread out or working on the go.
+Collaboration and communication tools are a fantastic way to streamline company announcements and resources.
+Unlike the traditional office workplace, retail employees are generally spread out and working on the go.
 This makes sending information much more difficult, especially when changes happen in the middle of a shift or require private communication.
-Without easy access to a computer, employees also struggle to keep each other informed about concerns throughout the store or access important resources.
-Collaboration tools let employees enjoy a constant connection, so accessing work schedules, posting questions, sharing successes, finding details for customers, submitting vacation forms, or anything else, becomes an effortless experience.
+Without easy access to a computer, employees struggle to keep each other informed about concerns throughout the store.
+Not to mention, they are unable to access important resources.
+Collaboration tools provide employees with a constant connection.
+This makes accessing work schedules, posting questions, finding details for customers, or anything else, an effortless experience.

 Employees can’t communicate with leaders if they are never available.
 This is especially true in retail, where without emails and water cooler conversations, talking to a manager can literally take days.
-Retail employers need to keep these unique constraints in mind and make a sincere effort to be easily available.
-When employees have to give up breaks or go out of their way to address issues, communication is much less likely.
+Retail employers need to keep these constraints in mind and make an effort to be easily available.
+When employees have to give up breaks or go out of their way to address issues, communication becomes much less likely.
 As a manager, it is your responsibility to make sure employees can easily communicate concerns.
-Pay particular attention to offsite workers or employees who are unable to leave their current workstation.
+This means paying attention to workers who are unable to leave their workstation.